Glutamat42/Termux-Desktops/Documentation/evaluation_desktop_environments.md

 | openbox + minimal tools  | ~350                      | 1.90           | 0.42             |

 # Setting up openbox
 I decided to use openbox.
 During the setup script choose to install openbox.
 This will install a minimal version of openbox.

 After the setup script finished, continue with the setup script in scripts/openbox.
+For now the you have to clone the repo into the chroot and then run the script as your user inside the chhroot.